Myphz/suicides/README.md

 ![](images/world2.png)

 ## Usage
-If you wish, you can use this project to get data from any country./ Install all the dependencies listed below and execute the suicides.py file with the following syntax:/
+If you wish, you can use this project to get data from any country.\
+Install all the dependencies listed below and execute the suicides.py file with the following syntax:\
 ```python suicides.py COUNTRY_NAME```

 ## Dependencies